Oluoladio/monitoringapp/README.md

 Docker and Kubectl installed.

 Part 1: Deploying the Flask Application Locally:
- Step 1: Clone the Code
-Clone the code from the repository: git clone <repository_url> Step 2: Install Dependencies
+ Step 1: Clone the Code: Clone the code from the repository: git clone <repository_url>

+ Step 2: Install Dependencies
 The application uses the psutil, Flask, Plotly, and boto3 libraries.
-Install them using pip: pip3 install -r requirements.txt Step 3: Run the Application
+Install them using pip: pip3 install -r requirements.txt

+ Step 3: Run the Application
 To run the application, navigate to the root directory of the project and execute the following command: python3 app.py - this will start the server on localhost:5000.
 Navigate to http://localhost:5000/ on your browser to access the application.

 Part 2: To dockerize the Application
  First, Create a Dockerfile in the root directory of the project.

  Step 2: Build the Docker Image: docker build -t <image_name>.

  Step 3: Run the Docker Container: docker run -p 5000:5000 <image_name>

- Step 4: Pushing the Docker Image to ECR
+ Step 4: Pushing the Docker Image to ECR.

  Step 5: Create an ECR Repository in your AWS console, then Push the Docker Image to ECR: docker push <ecr_repo_uri>:<tag>

 Part 3 - Deploy the application on AWS EKS Cluster

 To deploy the application on AWS EKS Cluster, you need to follow the below steps:

 Create two IAM Roles: Amazon EKS Cluster IAM Role and Amazon EKS Node IAM Role.

 You can refer to the official AWS documentation for detailed instructions on how to create these roles.

 Part 4- Now to create an EKS Cluster and Deploying the Flask Application:

  Step 1: Create an EKS Cluster
  Create an EKS cluster and add a node group.